 - Materialists are inconsistent.
 They distrust ideas, yet claim that everything nonmaterial is an effect of matter.
 If ideas are produced by reacting molecules and ions, as they say, why renounce them?

 - Again, ideas set us apart from other (lower) organisms.
 Bacteria and plants have no culture, no art, no love, no spiritual life.
 Rejecting idealism, ideots say, would mean going back to a reptilian subsistence.
 Nobody wants that.

 Countering these objections is left as an exercise for the reader.
-Sources and links can be found all over the EpistYlion site.
+Sources and links that can be found all over the EpistYlion site may help.
 A Google search shows however that materialism is usually understood in the second sense (consumerism) while idealism is supposed to mean love for an ideal.
 Words, really...